cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-insecure.md

   <button class="filter-button current"><strong>Insecure</strong></button></a>
 </div>

-This page shows you how to orchestrate the deployment and management of an insecure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.
+This page shows you how to orchestrate the deployment, management, and monitoring of an insecure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.

 {{site.data.alerts.callout_danger}}If you plan to use CockroachDB in production, we strongly recommend using a secure cluster instead.
 Select <strong>Secure</strong> above for instructions.{{site.data.alerts.end}}

+{{site.data.alerts.callout_success}}
-{{site.data.alerts.callout_success}}For details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see <a href="kubernetes-performance.html">CockroachDB Performance on Kubernetes</a>.{{site.data.alerts.end}}
+For details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see [CockroachDB Performance on Kubernetes](kubernetes-performance.html).
+{{site.data.alerts.end}}

 <div id="toc"></div>